Packages and Resolution

 Resolution is currently performed twice.
 It is performed once with all

 features enabled.
-This is the resolve that gets saved to Cargo.lock
+This is the resolve that gets saved to Cargo.lock.
+It then

 runs again with only the specific features the user selected on the